The datapine Blog

 **click to enlarge**

 Retail is another industry that heavily relies on inventory availability metrics and optimal management in order to increase revenue and profits.
 Especially in online retailing, where consumers can access massive amounts of products with a few clicks.
-That's why having online dashboard software that covers multiple touchpoints and enables retailers to have a clear overview of their inventory management is crucial in our consumer-faced world.
+That's why having an online dashboard tool that covers multiple touchpoints and enables retailers to have a clear overview of their inventory management is crucial in our consumer-faced world.

 The best metric for managing inventory strategies, the return reasons will help you to identify what kind of products in your inventory don't fit customers, are damaged, or simply were wrongly delivered.
 That way, you will be able to manage your inventory more effectively and avoid potential issues in the future, even before they arise.